EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 **Guiding principles:** keep everything **KISS** (Keep It Simple, Students) and share questions using the **PARD** format (Problem → Action → Result → Desired) so we can move fast together.
 All commands assume macOS, Linux, or Windows Subsystem for Linux (WSL); no native Windows PowerShell steps are covered.

+You are how you act: forget Rousseau's inner goodness—Franklin reminds us that habits win and you become what you repeatedly do.
+Even with "vibe coding" and AI helpers at your side, your job is to own the repo, keep the tests green, and make sure the code stays explainable and scalable.

 ## Before Class – Equipment Check (JiTT)
 Ask students to complete this 5-minute checklist the night before:
 - Run `python3 --version` (or `py --version` on Windows), `uv --version`, `git --version`, and `code --version`.
 Paste the commands _and_ outputs in Discord `#helpdesk` using the **Problem → Action → Result → Desired** template (see below).